Wolfsburg Volkswagen Plant: Start of production and World War II

 Operations began at the end of the 1930s.
 The factory manager in those early years was the Austrian lawyer Anton Piëch, son-in-law of Porsche.
-With the outbreak of the Second World War, the production of civilian goods moved completely into the background and vehicles for the Wehrmacht and SS were produced in the factory: between August 1940 and April 1945, 50,788 Kübelwagen and an additional 14,276 Schwimmwagen (Type 166) were manufactured from autumn 1942 until after the last air raid at the beginning of August 1944, when Type 166 production could not be continued because important body presses were destroyed.
+With the outbreak of the Second World War, the production of civilian goods moved completely into the background and vehicles for the Wehrmacht and SS were produced in the factory: between August 1940 and April 1945, 50,788 Kübelwagen and an additional 14,276 Schwimmwagen (Type 166) were manufactured from autumn 1942 until after the last air raid at the beginning of August 1944, when Type 166 production could not be continued after important body presses were destroyed.
 The V-1 flying bomb was manufactured in a "secret department" in the basement of Hall I. Volkswagen built wings, rudders and cabins for the repair of Junkers Ju 88 aircraft of the Luftwaffe.
 From 1940 to 1945, around 20,000 people had to do forced labour in armaments production at the Volkswagen plant, including prisoners of war and concentration camp inmates.
 From 8 April to 11 October 1942, the Arbeitsdorf concentration camp was set up for construction work; the Laagberg subcamp existed from 1944 to 1945.

-The "People's Car Factory near Fallersleben" was the target of a total of five Allied air raids, all in 1944: on 8 and 29 April, 20 and 29 June and 5 August.
+The "People's Car Factory near Fallersleben" was the target of a total of five Allied air raids, all in 1944: on 8 and 29 April, 20 and 29 June, and 5 August.
 During the last attack, eight presses were badly damaged and 50 machine tools and production machines were destroyed.
 After the last 50 Kübelwagen produced for the Wehrmacht had been completed on 10 April 1945, US Army units took over the factory the next day.
 At the end of the war, 20% of the factory buildings were destroyed, but 93% of the machine equipment was still in usable condition.